 Anyone with experience of work can volunteer and thousands will.
 Teachers can search through lists of volunteers to find people with the right profiles for their students.

 Requests will mostly be for careers fairs, assemblies and classroom sessions during the school day (9.00am to 3.30pm) but some schools and colleges also have early evening events.
 It is entirely up to volunteers to decide what time slots and dates they want to do.

 Will people try to sell me goods and services?

 This is not allowed under the terms and conditions that employee volunteers must agree to on registration.
 Anyone trying to sell anything will immediately be removed from the system or asked to stop.

 Can I register on a tablet or mobile device

-If you do however encounter any problems using your mobile device, please contact us here and we will endeavor to solve any issues promptly
+If you do however encounter any problems using your mobile device, please contact us here and we will

-How is Inspiring the Future Australia funded?
+the Future Australia funded?